No products in the cart.

-These are designed protect the wearer (when worn properly), up to the safety rating of the mask
+- These are designed to protect the wearer (when worn properly), up to the safety rating of the mask

-Available as disposable, half face or full face
+- Available as a disposable, half face or full face

 Whilst surgical style masks are not redundant by any means (discussed more below), they aren’t designed to protect the wearer, whilst respirators are.